mdub/clamp/README.markdown

         Integer(s)
       end

-      parameter "WORDS ...", "the thing to say"
+      parameter "WORDS ...", "the thing to say", :attribute_name => :words

       def execute

-        signal_usage_error "I have nothing to say" if arguments.empty? the_truth = arguments.join(" ")
+        the_truth = words.join(" ")
         the_truth.upcase! if loud?
         iterations.times do
           puts the_truth
         end
       end

     end

-Class-level methods (like `option` and `parameter`) are available to declare command-line options, and document usage.

-The command can be invoked by instantiating the class, and asking it to run:

-    SpeakCommand.new("speak").run(["--loud", "a", "b", "c"])

-but it's more typical to use the class-level "`run`" method:
+Calling {Clamp::Command.run `run`} on a command class creates an instance of it, then invokes it using command-line arguments (from ARGV, by default).

     SpeakCommand.run

-which takes arguments from `ARGV`, and includes some handy error-handling.
+Class-level methods like `option` and `parameter` declare attributes (in a similar way to `attr_accessor`), and arrange for them to be populated automatically based on command-line arguments.
+They are aso used to generate {Clamp::Command#help `help`} documentation.

 Declaring options
 -----------------